riddles-are-us/autocombat/README.md

 # Introduction

-This is a generic template about creating a trustless auto card game that runs in the ZKWASM VM and performs settlement onchain.
-In general, implementing an PVE game between players and the server needs some special design to make sure the game is fair.
-We abstract these special stages into 4 stages
+This is a generic template for creating a trustless auto card game that runs in the ZKWASM VM and performs on-chain settlement.
+To ensure fairness in a PVE game between players and the server, some special design steps are needed.
+These steps have been abstracted into five key stages:

-0. Admin generates a random seed and commit the seed into the state by commitment = hash(seed)
+1. **Seed Commitment**: The admin generates a random seed and commits to it by storing its hash, `commitment = hash(seed)`, in the game state.
-1. Player sign the commitment of the random seed and provide a signature SR
+2. **Player Signature**: The player signs the commitment of the random seed and provides their signature (`SR`).
-2. Admin reveal the seed by providing the seed to the server
+3. **Seed Revelation**: The admin reveals the seed by submitting it to the server.
-3. Server check the seed has correct hash by hash(seed) = commitment
+4. **Verification**: The server verifies that the revealed seed is correct by checking that `hash(seed) = commitment`.
-4. A random number is then generated for the Player by seed xor SR
+5. **Random Number Generation**: Then, a random number for the player is generated using the formula `seed xor SR`.

+This process ensures the integrity of the game's randomness while maintaining fairness through verifiable inputs from both the admin and the player.

 ## Install ZKWASM-MINI-ROLLUP